PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Once again, PreSonus has proven why they are among the most popular brands in the monitor space.
 From their high-end professional series to the entry-level Eris range, they deliver consistent and dependable products.

-The PreSonus Eris E5 XT is a thoughtful update on a popular monitor.
-The sound profile is warm and inviting, which will appeal to casual listeners.
-But the flexibility to adjust output makes these a good choice for studio work too.
+The PreSonus Eris Studio 5 is a modest yet thoughtful update on a popular monitor.
+The sound profile is inviting yet neutral enough for common studio tasks.
+High flexibility to adjust output makes these a good choice for casual listening too.
 When you also factor in the low price point, there is little to fault.
 A fantastic entry-level monitor.

-Three quarter view of the PreSonus Eris E5 XT.
+Three-quarter view of the PreSonus Eris Studio 5 studio monitor.